momesh/momesh.github.io/faq.md

 Absolutely!
 You can continue to use your existing home router, or indoor mesh system (i.e. Orbi, Google Wifi, etc) with internet service via MOMesh.

 Also relevant: [#dualwan](#dualwan)

+### <a name="diy"></a>Can I DIY build and install my own node?

+We are huge proponents of Do-It-Yourself culture, and encourage anyone who is interested in learning more about how computers can connect us together to build your own mesh node, and take part in helping us operate the network!
+Check out the [overview of how DIY installations work here](/docs/diy).